 (2) In this section —

-“company” includes any company or society formed, whether before or after the commencement of this Act, in pursuance of any Act, or Imperial Act, or of letters patent or Royal charter or otherwise duly constituted according to law, and also a company registered under Part XI;
+company includes any company or society formed, whether before or after the commencement of this Act, in pursuance of any Act, or Imperial Act, or of letters patent or Royal charter or otherwise duly constituted according to law, and also a company registered under Part XI;

-“employee” includes a director or any person at any time in the employment of a company, and the wife, husband, de facto partner, child, grandchild, parent, and any dependent of any such person and any other person entitled to or capable of receiving any benefit under any fund or scheme;
+employee includes a director or any person at any time in the employment of a company, and the wife, husband, de facto partner, child, grandchild, parent, and any dependent of any such person and any other person entitled to or capable of receiving any benefit under any fund or scheme;

-“fund or scheme” includes any provident, superannuation, sick, accident, assurance, unemployment, pension, co-operative benefit or other like fund, scheme, arrangement or provision.
+fund or scheme includes any provident, superannuation, sick, accident, assurance, unemployment, pension, co-operative benefit or other like fund, scheme, arrangement or provision.

 [Section 421 amended by No. 28 of 2003 s.
 21.]